I’m David. I’m a photographer, filmmaker, and improviser based in Vancouver, B.C.

-Creating dark, bohemian, dramatic headshots for actors who are auditioning for Film, Cable TV, and Netflix shows is at an intersection of my improvisation, directing, and portraiture skillsets.
+My focus in photography is on creating dark, bohemian, and dramatic headshots for actors who are auditioning for Film, Cable TV, and Netflix shows.
+I do this uniquely through the intersection of my improvisation, directing, and portraiture skillsets.

 I believe that I can provide a unique value to actors who share my belief that process effects product.